Fixing Expert

 If you don’t want the carpet binding to be noticeable, hand-sewn binding is the way to go.
 It’s the least detectable option because of the hidden stitching.
 For this purpose, a piece of cloth (matched in color) is wrapped and stitched around the carpet edges.

-Common Mistakes To Avoid To Prevent The Carpet Edges From Fraying
+Common Mistakes To Prevent The Carpet Edges From Fraying

 Here’s a list of some of the common mistakes that you should avoid when binding carpet edges to prevent them from fraying.